najafriederike/judicial-autonomy-index/README.md

      - Aggregated overall index score by calculating group mean

 3. Machine Learning Model Building:

-   - K-Nearest Neighbors
+   - **K-Nearest Neighbors**
-     - Classification and Regression Models
+     - Trained several classification and regression models
      - Manual feature selection, feature scaling, oversampling
      - Used to explore best feature-target combinations (accuracy & R2 > 90%)
      - Visualizations: Correlation Heatmap

-   - Random Forest
+   - **Random Forest**
-     - Classification and Regression Models
      - Based on pre-selected feature-target combinations

+     - Classification Models:
+       - Results: overall accuracy of 93%.
+       - Feature importances (top 3):
+         - Competences of judicial self-governance bodies
+         - Judges' immunity
+         - Conflict of interest, obligation of recusal, evaluation procedures

+     - Regression Models:
+       - Results: R2 score of 96%.
-     - Identify feature importances
+       - Feature importances (top 3):
+         - Judges' tenure or term in office
+         - Conflict of interest, obligation of recusal, evaluation procedures
+         - Actors involved in disciplinary proceedings

-     - Visualizations: Confusion Matrix, Scatterplot for True and Predicted Values, and Barplot for Features Importance
+     - Visualizations created: Confusion Matrix, Scatterplot for True and Predicted Values, and Barplot for Features Importance.

 ## Key Findings & Implications

-- Can written law predict the quality of democracy?
+- Can the quality of de jure judicial independence predict the future of political regime types?
   - Weak but recognizable correlation between the quality of judicial independence and the overall quality of democracy.
   - Judicial independence can only be one crucial pillar among many.
   - Challenges in recognizing the subtle erosion of democracy.